countvajhula/mantra/README.rst

   (mantra-register mantra-basic-parser)

-Now, Mantra is listening on the Emacs command loop, and it is forwarding all key sequences as input to our parser. 😎
+Now, Mantra is listening on the Emacs command loop, and it is forwarding all key sequences to our parser. 😎

 Subscribing to the Parser
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Okay, but the main thing you are probably interested in is to actually *do something* with the parsed key sequences.
 In order to do this, we just need to subscribe to the parser using its name.
-For instance, the following defines a subscriber to the basic parser that simply prints the parsed sequences in human-readable form (using Emacs's built-in ``key-description`` which converts the internal key vector representation into human-readable keys):
+For instance, the following defines a subscriber (using the ``pubsub`` package used by Mantra to publish results) to the basic parser that simply prints the parsed sequences in human-readable form (using Emacs's built-in ``key-description`` which converts the internal key vector representation into human-readable keys):

 .. code-block:: elisp